 I was seventeen when the bubble burst and QPR were relegated from the Premier League.
 We needed to win our last game of the season to have any chance of staying up.
 We did it too, comfortably despatching West Ham 3-0!
 But other results went against us, leaving us screwed.
 I remember pacing back and forth across my bedroom in a state of shock.
 How could this have happened?
 Where would we go from here?

 The following years were rough.
 We stagnated on the pitch, while off it we’d gotten ourselves into a financial mess that hung over the club like a hangman’s noose.
 Still I never missed a kick, listening to every single match no matter what far-flung locale I found myself in.
 In May 1999 my dad and I drove down from Scotland to see a crunch match against Crystal Palace.
 It was a game we needed to win to avoid another relegation.
 Thankfully we prevailed in style, coming out 6-0 winners.
 At the final whistle everyone flooded onto the pitch on a wave of high emotion.
 My defining memory is of then manager Gerry Francis being hoisted up into the air, surfing gleefully on the hands of the fans.
 Later on he climbed into the stands and threw his shirt down to the partying fans below.
-I remember my dad and I exchanged Is this really happening? looks.
+I remember my dad and I watching it all, exchanging Is this really happening? looks.

 I’ll never forget listening to us getting beaten by Vauxhall Motors in the first round of the F.A. cup.
 Prior to the game I’d never even heard of them.
 It was November 2002 and I was huddled over a crappy old computer in the teacher’s room of the school I worked at in Bratislava.
 I remember thinking This is as bad as it gets, completely oblivious to the greater horrors that lay ahead.

 I was leeching off some free Wi-Fi in Yantai, China for the opening game of the 2009/10 season.
 It was Blackpool at home and I’d persuaded my less-than-impressed wife to cut short a night out in order to get back to our hostel and tune in.
 The game was dreadful, but it was all worth it when Peter Ramage struck an 86th minute equalizer to save QPR’s blushes.
-Forgetting that I had my headphones on, I celebrated noisily, scaring the shit out of the hostel receptionist who had been enjoying a nap.
+Forgetting that I had my headphones on I celebrated noisily, scaring the shit out of the hostel receptionist who had been enjoying a nap.
 She merely glared at me as I mumbled my apologies and skulked off to bed.

-By 2010 I was finally settled down in The Netherlands and able to get to more games.
-A memorable visit took place in March 2011 for another home match against Crystal Palace.
-At this time we were top of The Championship, flying high and on course for a long-awaited return to The Premier League.
+By 2010 I was finally settled in The Netherlands and able to get to more games.
+A particularly memorable visit took place in March 2011 for another home match against Crystal Palace.
+This time we were top of The Championship, flying high and on course for a long-awaited return to The Premier League.
 Meeting up with my dad and younger brother, we enjoyed a fantastic afternoon that ranks right up there with my best Loftus Road visits.
 First there was a behind-the-scenes stadium tour, then photographs with numerous players and manager Neil Warnock.
 To top it all off the team put in a solid performance to win 2-1, with both goals coming from workhorse striker Heidar Helguson.
 It was such a perfect day I ended up writing an article about it for my monthly contribution to the QPR fanzine A Kick Up The R’s.

 A few months later I was lucky enough to come across another QPR fan exiled in The Netherlands.
 Neil Rowlands and I hit it off straight away and over the next couple of years we embarked on numerous road trips to London.
 This involved 6am starts from Amsterdam, driving onto the Eurostar at Calais and a pre-match beer at The Springbok outside the ground.
-I’d always smirk to myself each time I passed Batman Close and then we’d indulge in a grease-tastic sausage and chips at Ocean Billy’s before a wander around the ironically titled QPR superstore.
+I’d always smirk to myself each time I passed Batman Close and then we’d indulge in a grease-tastic portion of sausage and chips at Ocean Billy’s before a wander around the ironically titled QPR superstore.
 Together Neil and I never saw QPR lose, our trips including a 3-1 victory against Sunderland and 1-0 wins over Chelsea and Tottenham.

 There are lots of people who don’t get football.
 Each to their own I suppose and I can only attempt to explain what being a QPR fan means to me.
 It’s not just a bunch of guys kicking a ball around, it’s an intrinsic part of who I am and where I’m from.
 The club’s recent history is intertwined with my own, playing out alongside my childhood and teens before serving as an audio-visual memory bank to my explorations around the world.
 Like music, film, literature and travel, I know QPR will always be a huge part of my life, my daily routine.
 I might not have the latest jersey anymore and I’ll certainly never get the tattoo, but as the old motto goes it’s definitely a case of ‘‘QPR till I die’’.

-Leighton – April 2017.
+Leighton – October 2018.